 Highlights of living, learning, and working in San Francisco

-- Diverse Economy: The San Francisco Bay Area continues to stand out as a premier hub for technology and innovation in America.
+- Diverse economy: The San Francisco Bay Area continues to stand out as a premier hub for technology and innovation in America.
 It is home to renowned tech giants like Google, Facebook, and Salesforce, as well as leading companies in biotechnology, life sciences, and startup culture.

-- Educational Opportunities: Institutions like Northeastern University are ideally located in the Bay Area to prepare professionals to thrive in this competitive landscape.
+- Educational opportunities: Institutions like Northeastern University are ideally located in the Bay Area to prepare professionals to thrive in this competitive landscape.
 Northeastern’s industry-aligned graduate programs are specifically designed to boost career trajectories, equipping students with essential skills to excel in the region’s top industries.

-- Cost of Living: Despite the high cost of living associated with thriving tech hubs, the Bay Area offers a unique blend of economic opportunities and cultural benefits that balance the scales.
+- Cost of living: Despite the high cost of living associated with thriving tech hubs, the Bay Area offers a unique blend of economic opportunities and cultural benefits that balance the scales.

-- Hands-on Learning: At Northeastern, we emphasize experiential learning through co-ops and internships that integrate practical skills with academic knowledge.
+- Hands-on learning: At Northeastern, we emphasize experiential learning through co-ops and internships that integrate practical skills with academic knowledge.
 This hands-on approach is crucial for succeeding in the competitive job market of the Bay Area.

-- Competitive Job Market: The job market in the Bay Area is vibrant and expanding, but competition is fierce.
+- Competitive job market: The job market in the Bay Area is vibrant and expanding, but competition is fierce.
 Advanced education and strategic networking are vital for career advancement, making the Bay Area a rewarding place for ambitious professionals.

 Living in the San Francisco Bay Area